 - Babassu oil

 - Kaolin clay: This clay is also known as white cosmetic clay.
-It helps to bind the Easter egg bath bombs together.
+It helps to bind the bath bombs together when molded.

 - SLSA: I used Eco Certified Sodium Lauryl Sulfoacetate to give my bath bombs more foam and bubbles than bath bombs made with only citric acid and baking soda normally have.